kasp470f/ShowdownVGCTeamSheet/README.md

 It's intended to ease the process of creating physical team sheets for VGC events by automating it with data from [Pokémon Showdown](https://pokemonshowdown.com).

+> [!WARNING]
+> Remember to double-check the generated PDF before printing.

 ## Features

 - Add a button to the Pokémon Showdown team builder interface.